-Demonstrate compliance by the following method:

-Submit copy of Green Globes certification to DEB.
+Demonstrate compliance by submitting a copy of the Green Globes certification to DEB after receipt by the agency.

-C. Virginia Energy Conservation and Environmental Standards
+C. Virginia Energy Conservation and Environmental Standards (VEES)

 Comply with the ICC International Green Construction Code, Public Version 1.0, dated March 2010 as modified herein.
 Public Version 1.0 of ICC International Green Construction Code will remain in effect unless modified by a DEB Notice even if updated versions of the code are released.
 The minimum requirements to comply with the Virginia Energy Conservation and Environmental Standards determined by the Division of Engineering and Buildings are identified in the attached Compliance Matrix.
 Incorporate the following modifications into the ICC International Green Construction Code: